 - The sale is extended only for 48 hours, which still maintains that sense of urgency.

 - Those customers who missed your sales for one reason or another can still buy from you at your special prices.

 This also means that it’s easier for your emails to get noticed.
 Most of the mad-dash, last-minute emails are sent on Cyber Monday.
 By Tuesday morning, everything should be quieter in their inboxes—this means you’ll be noticed more.

 Skyrocket your sales with your Black Friday email campaigns

-You won’t believe how much money you’re leaving on the table by ignoring email marketing ($40 ROI for each $1 spent).
-Read our full email marketing guide on how (and why) you can get started with it today.
+You won’t believe how much money you’re leaving on the table by ignoring email marketing.
+After all, most estimates put this at around $40 ROI for each $1 spent.

-While Black Friday is more than a month a way, now is the best time to start planning for it.
+Black Friday is looming closer and closer, so there’s never been a better time to start planning for it.
 After that, implement your strategies and get your piece of the Black Friday-Cyber Monday pie.